DELF Language Proficiency – Student Exam Registration

 As an evaluation of second-language proficiency, the DELF officially certifies the ability of students to use French in real-life situations based on the four competence levels identified within the Common European Framework of References for Languages (CEFR).
 The CEFR was developed by the member countries of the Council of Europe to provide coherence and transparency for the learning, teaching and assessing of languages and can be applied to any language.

-Based on this framework, four separate DELF exams exist.
 Four skills are assessed at each level: listening, reading, writing and speaking.
-In Prince Edward Island, the DELF scolaire offers exams for three of the four competence levels: A2 (Beginner), B1 (Pre-intermediate) and B2 (Intermediate).
+In Prince Edward Island, the DELF Scolaire offers exams for three of the four competence levels: A2 (Beginner), B1 (Pre-intermediate) and B2 (Intermediate).
 The topics within the assessment include a variety of situations which are representative of the linguistic and cultural diversity in the world.

 When are the DELF exams?

 Am I eligible to participate in the DELF exams?

-DELF scolaire is available exclusively to Grade 12 students enrolled in either the Core French, French Immersion or International Baccalaureate program on Prince Edward Island.
+The DELF Scolaire exam may be taken by any grade 12 student enrolled in either the Core French, French Immersion or International Baccalaureate (IB) program on Prince Edward Island who has taken or is currently taking a 600 level French course.

 What do I need to complete the online form?